Defining Energy Indicators for Impact Identification on Aerospace Composites: A Structured Feature Selection Approach Guided by Domain Knowledge: Introduction

 \section{Introduction}

 Aerospace composite structures are susceptible to Barely Visible Impact Damage (BVID), which poses a critical threat to both structural integrity and operational safety.
-These internal damages are typically undetectable by conventional visual inspection and can significantly degrade load-bearing capacity~\cite{TABATABAEIAN2023110907, jcs8060201}.
+These internal damages are typically undetectable by conventional visual inspection and can significantly degrade load-bearing capacity~\cite{Seno2020A, DeSimone2017Impact}.
 To mitigate these risks, Structural Health Monitoring (SHM) systems have been developed to capture dynamic responses using embedded sensors.
-These systems enable the estimation of impact energy and the detection of internal damage, supporting timely maintenance, enhancing operational reliability, and proposing design improvements~\cite{HU2024109454, ZHU2020103508, YANG2021107186}.
+These systems enable estimation of impact energy and detection of internal damage, supporting timely maintenance, enhancing operational reliability, and informing design improvements~\cite{Rezazadeh2025Systematic, ZHU2020103508, YANG2021107186, Andreades2020Tensile}.

-A central challenge in this context is the reconstruction of impact energy from measured responses, which constitutes an ill-posed inverse problem.
+A central challenge in this context is reconstructing impact energy from measured responses, which is an ill-posed inverse problem.
 The relationship between sensor signals and unknown impact conditions is typically non-unique, highly sensitive to noise, and underdetermined.
-These difficulties intensify under practical constraints, such as sparse sensor layouts, uncertainties in measurements, and non-linear structural behaviour at high excitation levels.
-Consequently, conventional methods frequently produce unstable or non-physical estimates unless constrained by regularisation or supported by computationally intensive formulations~\cite{ZHOU2024111238, LIU2023107873}.
+These difficulties intensify under practical constraints, such as sparse sensor layouts, uncertainties in measurements, and non-linear structural behaviour at high excitation levels~\cite{Seno_2021}.
+Consequently, conventional methods frequently produce poor estimates unless constrained by regularisation or supported by computationally intensive formulations~\citep{ZHOU2024111238, LIU2023107873, DeSimone2019A}.
 To ensure reliable performance under these conditions, estimation strategies must effectively manage incomplete and noisy data, preserve numerical stability, and support real-time execution within embedded systems.